General program information

 What is the minimum amount of renewable electricity required by state law?

-Why should I opt up to 100% renewable electricity?
+Why should I opt up to Sharon Power Choice Green and receive 100% renewable electricity from New England?

 Choosing this option means making a significant commitment to sustainability and to the New England economy.

-Every time you pay your electric bill, you will take an even bigger step toward:
+Every time you pay your electricity bill, you will take a significant step toward:

 - Addressing climate change and improving local air quality by limiting greenhouse gas emissions and other pollutants created from generating electricity with fossil fuels.
 Electricity generated from renewable sources, such as the sun and wind, does not create the greenhouse gases that cause climate change and does not pollute the air.

-- Supporting New England-based renewable energy projects by creating additional demand for the electricity generated by those projects.
+- Helping to drive the development of new New England-based renewable energy projects by creating additional demand for the electricity generated by those projects.